Social engineering attack

 Smishing

-Smishing combines short message service (SMS) with spear phishing.
-Approaching the victim using text message or instant messaging services is part of the scam.
-One of the harmful features of the scam is its ability to introduce smishing messages into an existing communication thread.
-When an attacker gains control of a chat thread, they might pose as an authentic user and ask for sensitive information or include malicious links.
+Smishing combines short message service (SMS) with spear phishing tactics.
+The scam involves approaching the victim via text messages or instant messaging services.
+One particularly harmful aspect of smishing is its ability to integrate malicious messages into existing communication threads.
+Once attackers gain control of a chat, they can impersonate an authentic user, request sensitive information, or send malicious links.

 Vishing